 Alternatively, another good image browser is Irfanview which can be downloaded here.

-I hope you have found this article useful and if you have anything you want to add to the discussion or any questions, please let us know in the comments section below.
+I hope you have found this article useful and if you have anything you want to add to the discussion or any questions, please get in touch via any of our social media platforms.